Radiant-Core/Project-Gravity/README.md

 can get by querying network nodes until he's convinced he has the longest chain, and obtain the Merkle branch linking the transaction to the block it's timestamped.
-He can't check the transaction for himself, but by linking it to a place in the chain, he can see that a network node has accepted it, and blocks added after it further confirm the network has accepted it.
+He can't check the transaction for himself, but by linking it to a place in the chain, he can see that a network node has accepted it, and blocks added after it further confirm the network has accepted it."
-"
 - Section 7, Bitcoin: A
 Peer-to-Peer Electronic Cash System, 2008
 Diagram 2: Simplified Payment Verification: validate transaction was included in a block and compare